- Many Windows 10 users reported that a grey screen occurs while using the Snipping tool.

 - In the Device Manager, expand the Display adapters section.

-- Right-click on the Display Adapter installed on your computer (Intel or AMD) and select Update Driver.
+- Right-click on the Display Adapter installed on your PC (Intel or AMD) and select Update Driver.

 - Wait for the Windows to look for new driver update.
 If found, download and install the updates.